1867

 position as the Caronia.

-navigating bridge to calculate daily position with sextants: "Since
+bridge to calculate daily position with sextants: "Since noon Saturday,

 5:30 to 7:30 PM: Air temperature drops ten degrees to 33ºF.

-closed to stop the glow from inside interfering with crow's nest
+stop the glow from inside interfering with crow's nest watch above.

-directly to bridge, and discusses calm and clear weather conditions
+to bridge, and discusses calm and clear weather conditions with

 9:40 PM: Heavy ice pack and iceberg warning received from the Mesaba